Completing the CS 124 machine project (MP) requires several pieces of software that you may not already have installed on your machine:

 We’ll install Claude Code using the Android Studio terminal using the following

-command: npm install --global @anthropic-ai/claude-code
+command: npm install --global @anthropic-ai/claude-code.

 Note that the command must be entered exactly as written in order to